shawon-crosen/teleport-challenge/design.md

 The basic structure of the get-status and get-output retrieval commands will be: `get-status/get-output [<pid>] [<options>]`

 An example of querying for process status: `cmdctl get-status 47854 --user shawon`

+We will also have commands for stopping a process and getting the process output.
+They will follow a similar structure as the above examples.

 ### Client Authentication
 The service will utilize mTLS to authenticate and secure requests.
 For this implementation we will manually create a single local CA certificate that will be used to generate a client side certificate and key pair.
 These certificates and keys will be stored locally for the client.